terezka/line-charts/README.md

 # Line Charts

-This libary is deprecated in favor of [elm-charts](https://github.com/terezka/elm-charts).
+This library is deprecated in favor of [elm-charts](https://github.com/terezka/elm-charts).

 An library for plotting line charts in SVG.
 Written in all Elm.
 See [demo.](https://terezka.github.io/line-charts/)